RetroPie/RetroPie-Docs/docs/RetroPie-on-Debian.md

 Update to higher kernel version solves this problem: http://sourcedigit.com/18333-how-to-install-linux-kernel-4-3-3-on-ubuntu-15-10-ubuntu-15-04/

+### No audio

+Open Ubuntu System Settings menu and select correct audio output device.

 ### No HDMI audio

-Ubuntu 16.04 uses Pulseaudio 8 which has issues with HDMI if you suspend your device or change display resolutions at runtime.
-This problem will be solved with Ubuntu 16.10 and Pulseaudio 9.
-Mupen64plus runs a fullscreen resolution of 640x480.
-If your default resolution differs there will be a resolution switch and Pulseaudio will set another audio device.
-You can disable Pulseaudio auto output selection.
-Open /etc/pulse/default.pa and comment out the line:
+Ubuntu 16.04 uses PulseAudio 8 which has issues with HDMI if you suspend your device or change display resolutions at runtime.
+This problem will be solved with Ubuntu 16.10 and PulseAudio 9.
+You can disable PulseAudio auto output selection.
+Open `/etc/pulse/default.pa` and comment out the line:

     #load-module module-switch-on-port-available

 https://bugs.freedesktop.org/show_bug.cgi?id=93946#c36

+### No audio in Mupen64Plus

+EmulationStation's use of PulseAudio will conflict with the SDL driver in Mupen64Plus, disabling sound in N64 games.
+If you are using lr-Mupen64plus, you will not have this conflict.

+From a terminal:

+    aplay -l

+Example output:

+    **** List of PLAYBACK Hardware Devices **** card 0: PCH [HDA Intel PCH], device 0: ALC892 Analog [ALC892 Analog]
+      Subdevices: 1/1
+      Subdevice #0: subdevice #0
+    card 0: PCH [HDA Intel PCH], device 1: ALC892 Digital [ALC892 Digital]
+      Subdevices: 1/1
+      Subdevice #0: subdevice #0
+    card 0: PCH [HDA Intel PCH], device 3: HDMI 0 [HDMI 0]
+      Subdevices: 0/1
+      Subdevice #0: subdevice #0
+    card 0: PCH [HDA Intel PCH], device 7: HDMI 1 [HDMI 1]
+      Subdevices: 1/1
+      Subdevice #0: subdevice #0

+Make a note of which card and device you use for audio.
+For example, for HDMI audio, consider the line `card 0: PCH [HDA Intel PCH], device 3: HDMI 0 [HDMI 0]`.
+In this case, we would want **card 0** and **device 3**.

+Create the file `/etc/asound.conf` with the contents:

+    ctl.!default {
+            type hw
+            card 0
+            device 3
+    }

+    pcm.!default {
+            type hw
+            card 0
+            device 3
+    }

+Make sure to change the values of **card** and **device** to the values found by running `aplay -l` above.

+Now the SDL driver in Mupen64Plus will use the proper audio device, but it will still conflict with PulseAudio in EmulationStation.
+Open `/opt/retropie/emulators/mupen64plus/bin/mupen64plus.sh` in your favorite editor.
+Find the following lines at the bottom of the file:

+    else
+        "$rootdir/emulators/mupen64plus/bin/mupen64plus" --noosd --fullscreen --rsp ${RSP_PLUGIN}.so --gfx ${VIDEO_PLUGIN}.so --audio mupen64plus-audio-sdl.so --configdir "$configdir/n64" --datadir "$configdir/n64" "$ROM"
+    fi

+Change them to:

+    else
+        mv $HOME/.config/pulse/client.conf $HOME/.config/pulse/client.conf.bak
+        echo autospawn = no > $HOME/.config/pulse/client.conf
+        /usr/bin/pulseaudio --kill
+        "$rootdir/emulators/mupen64plus/bin/mupen64plus" --noosd --fullscreen --rsp ${RSP_PLUGIN}.so --gfx ${VIDEO_PLUGIN}.so --audio mupen64plus-audio-sdl.so --configdir "$configdir/n64" --datadir "$configdir/n64" "$ROM"
+        mv $HOME/.config/pulse/client.conf.bak $HOME/.config/pulse/client.conf
+        /usr/bin/pulseaudio --start
+    fi

+This will stop PulseAudio from running while Mupen64Plus is running, but turn it back on when you quit it.

 ### XBOX 360 Controller mappings not working